 - Create standardized testing procedures for new processes or for significant changes to existing processes.

-- Design the data store so that daily and month-end transformations are saved and automatically archived after a certain amount of time.
+- Design the data store so daily and month-end transformations are saved and automatically archived after a certain amount of time.

 - Design the development and test environment so changes can be fully tested before implementation.

 - Increase control over data integrity so critical data entry errors or omissions are caught at the database level.

 - Increase auditing and logging of user data changes to meet regulatory requirements and as an aide to troubleshooting and support.